PTSD and 4th of July

 The 4th of July holiday is largely known for firework shows and loud parades.
 However, some people begin their celebrations early and they continue through the month of July.
 Because of this, this time of year can be difficult for many military veterans, as the loud booms of the fireworks can be very triggering for those who may be suffering from PTSD.
 According to the U.S. Department of Veterans Affairs, 11 to 20 out of every 100 veterans experience some form of PTSD.

 For veterans who struggle with the 4th of July holiday, Evans recommends paying close attention to when fireworks displays will be happening in your neighborhood so you are not caught off guard.
-Additionally, if you are one of the many Americans who plan to shoot off fireworks sporadically throughout the remainder of summer, Evans advises toning down the celebration, because there may be veterans in your area dealing with PTSD.
+Additionally, if you are one of the many Americans who plan to use fireworks sporadically in the days leading up to and following the holiday, Evans advises toning down the celebration - because there may be veterans in your area dealing with PTSD.

 “Be aware of when the firework shows are going to be happening in your neighborhood and try to keep the firework entertainment to that.
 And let anyone you know who is a veteran know that that’s what time they will take place so they can be prepared,” advises Evans.

 In addition to knowing your triggers, when you are dealing with PTSD there may also be triggers that catch you off guard that you unfortunately cannot prepare for.
 While most people who struggle with this disorder do not like to talk about their PTSD, Evans does recommend leaning on the people you are with if something triggering occurs – whether it happens expectedly or not.
 This does not mean you need to share the details of your trauma, but finding someone you can trust is important in helping you feel safe and grounded.